Module 0.3: Security Tool Mastery

 Section titled “Did You Know?”-

-Trivy was created by Aqua Security and is now the most popular open-source vulnerability scanner.
-It’s faster than Clair and more user-friendly.
+Trivy was created by Aqua Security and is now one of the most widely used open-source vulnerability scanners because it combines image, filesystem, configuration, and Kubernetes targets behind one CLI.

 -